 Think about a 2-in-1

 Does a 2-in-1 laptop and tablet hybrid make more sense for your situation?
-If you’re going to University save yourself some bucks and buy one device instead of two.
+If you’re going to University, save yourself some bucks and buy one device instead of two.
 With a Surface Pro or Pixelbook, you’ll be able to write papers and do a little casual gaming on the side.
-A fully functional keyboard can really be a nice option to have when you need to crank out an email or get any kind of work done.
+A fully functional keyboard can be a nice option to have when you need to crank out an email or get any work done.
 If you’re simply looking for a gaming, web browsing, and movie/tv show watching device, then a standalone tablet should work fine.